 Until we experience healing of our primary wound we will never be truly freed from any secondary wounds.

-As our primary wound heals - via an increasing grasp of the good news (the gospel) - the more we can fully acknowledge our secondary wounds and be freed from them.
+As our primary wound heals - via an increasing grasp of the good news (the gospel) - the more we are freed to fully acknowledge our secondary wounds and be released from them.
 And the more resilient and impervious we become to all new wounds.
 Simply stated, the more whole we become the less these secondary wounds impact or control us.

 So what exactly is this primary wound?